rushitpadia/String-Calculator-TDD/README.md

     √ Testcase 9: should ignore numbers bigger than 1000
-    √ Testcase 10: should support custom delimiters of any length √ Testcase 11: should support multiple custom delimiters
+    √ Testcase 10: should support custom delimiters of any length √ Testcase 11: should support multiple custom delimiters √ Testcase 12: handles multiple delimiters with length longer than one char
 ```